srijan-paul/nez/README.md

 ### The CPU: Ricoh-2A03

-An 8-bit CPU used in a wide variety of game consoles, the most prominent of them being the NES.
+An 8-bit CPU used in a wide variety of computers, the most prominent of them being the NES.
 It is a derivative of the MOS-6502 (almost an identical clone), without support for decimal mode.

 Resources: